“I can’t put any weight on my heel!”

 A very common cause of heel pain is plantar fasciitis.
 Plantar fasciitis is an inflammatory condition in and around your heel that causes strain and small tears in the plantar fascia.
 When you stand for prolonged periods of time, walk or run, you can re-injure the plantar fascia.
 Usually heel pain from plantar fascia occurs with the first step in the morning and periods of sitting.
 The pain can be sharp and shooting, and improve with walking.
 The fascia is injured and can heal.
 Don’t wait until the pain is constant.
 We can help you get back on your feet again.

-Another common cause of heel pain is Achilles tendonitis.
+Another common cause of heel pain is Achilles tendinitis.
 This heel pain occurs in the back of the heel, and also can be sharp, shooting pain with the first step in the morning.
 The pain can extend up your calf.
 It can sometimes be a burning pain as well.
 If you have Achilles tendon pain, don’t wait.
 If treated early, we may be able to prevent surgery.
 Once the tendinitis progresses, the Achilles tendon can tear more or rupture, and surgery may be required.

 TARSAL TUNNEL SYNDROME